Share and Enjoy:

 Jargon Finder

-To help your writing and speaking remain jargon-free, try this Jargon Finder.
+To help your writing and speaking stay jargon-free, try this Jargon Finder.
 It’s a wonderful empowerment and engagement tool.

 Jennifer’s Language Page